 The allergen-sensitive menu here at one of Barcelona’s best ‘rice houses’ will help you enjoy top notch Spanish food without the worry.
 I’ve even heard of them baking gluten free bread on the spot.

-Some real authentic paella here including the famous squid ink variety.
+Some real authentic gluten free paella here including the famous squid ink variety.

 Gluten Free Tapas

 The wait staff here are fully prepared to help you navigate a menu of gluten free tapas options.
 Get the beef cheeks or the Iberian pork ribs and honey.

 This tapas restaurant ticks all the options boxes: vegetarian, vegan, gluten free, organic, 100 mile diet.
 Who says you can’t have a real Spanish tapas night?

 Here you’ll find gluten free bread and two varieties of gluten free beer.
 They even write out the distance the products have to travel to get to your plate.

 Who better to trust than a restaurant owner that is coeliac herself?
 The gluten free pancakes, crepes, and burgers here just might be as good as any gluten filled counterparts.